M3hran/success_report/README.md

 - Depends on:
   - python>=3.6
-  - a hostsfile containing the list of server inventory
+  - a hostsfile containing the list of server inventory to poll.
 - Usage:

 ##